 In addition to utilizing local and regional distributor networks, we are using international trade shows and industry conferences to gain market exposure and brand recognition.
 We plan to work with leading physicians to enhance our marketing efforts.
-As sales volume increases, we may engage in direct sales in certain geographic markets.
+As sales volume has increased, we have engaged in direct sales in certain geographic markets.